1637 Scottish Book of Common Prayer

 to resist.
 Charles was not one for compromise, and so had the Scottish

-Bishops and Archbishop Laud draw up a Book of Common Prayer for Scotland.
+Bishops, with the approval of Archbishop William Laud, draw up a Book of Common Prayer for Scotland.

 This Book was promulgated in 1637 and was immediately denounced by the